 During the last decade, the passage of the two Voyager spacecraft through the termination shock and into the heliosheath opened up the new avenue of in situ investigation of the outer regions of the heliosphere and its interaction with the local interstellar medium (LISM).
-Simultaneously, the innovative use of energetic neutral atom (ENA) measurements, has enabled remote mapping of the global structure of the outer boundary of the sun's influence and how it interacts with the interstellar medium.
+Simultaneously, the innovative use of energetic neutral atom (ENA) measurements has enabled remote mapping of the global structure of the outer boundary of the sun's influence and how it interacts with the interstellar medium.
 Such exploration of the heliospheric boundary permits advances in our understanding of how the heliospheric magnetic field protects the planets from the galactic environment, enables the characterization of the physical mechanisms arising in the interaction with the LISM, such as the process responsible for the acceleration of anomalous cosmic rays, and ultimately allows a complete understanding of our solar system’s place in the galaxy and the Universe.

 The outflowing supersonic and super-Alfvenic flow of the solar wind and its embedded magnetic field shields the solar system from galactic cosmic radiation.
 The interaction of the solar wind with the LISM depends on the ram pressure of the solar wind and the properties of the LISM (density, pressure, magnetic field, and bulk flow).
 These properties, particularly those of the LISM, change over the course of time, and can change dramatically on long time scales (1,000 years and longer) as the solar system encounters interstellar clouds.
 How do these long-term changes affect the sustainability of life in our solar system?
 In addition, observations from the Interstellar Boundary Explorer (IBEX) mission reveal an unanticipated feature, the "ribbon," superimposed on globally distributed ENAs originating from the heliospheric boundary.
 Investigating the evolution of the ribbon and the globally distributed ENAs in time, as measured at different particle energies, will invaluably aid in identifying the physical processes responsible for this intriguing feature, and shed light on the nature of the interaction between the heliosphere and the LISM.

 Both Voyager spacecraft are currently sampling the heliosheath plasma.
 Unlike the region inside the termination shock, the heliosheath flow is not dominated by supersonic solar wind, but may be dominantly influenced by compressive magnetic structures, turbulence, or magnetic reconnection.
-The two Voyagers’ passages through the termination shock were not accompanied by the anticipated peak in the anomalous cosmic ray density, providing valuable constraints on the location and possible mechanisms for their origin.
+The two Voyagers’ passage through the termination shock were not accompanied by the anticipated peak in the anomalous cosmic ray density, providing valuable constraints on the location and possible mechanisms for their origin.
 The in situ measurements of the heliosheath conditions continue to yield unexpected surprises, and it is clear that much remains to be learned about this new frontier in space.
 It is expected that, within the next decade, the Voyager spacecraft will pass through the heliopause, becoming the first manmade object to leave the heliosphere and communicate its findings back to Earth.
 This historic milestone will enable first direct measurements of the conditions of the LISM, providing an invaluable probe of our neighborhood in the Galaxy.

 NEXT TOP LEVEL OBJECTIVE: W